thu-ml/tianshou/CONTRIBUTING.md

 pytest test --cov tianshou -s
 ```

+To run on your own GitHub Repo, enable the [GitHub Action](/actions) and it will automatically run the test.

 ##### PEP8 Code Style Check

 We follow PEP8 python code style.
 To check, in the main directory, run: